-Are you in the market for some new bed sheets but are tired of buying what everyone considers the norm?
-Maybe you want to try something new or perhaps the temperatures are warmer, and you would prefer a light fabric with a slippery smoothness.
+Are you in the market for some new bed sheets but are tired of buying the same old, same old?
+Maybe you want to try something new, or perhaps the temperatures are warmer, and you would prefer a light fabric with a slippery smoothness.
 If so, have you ever considered Percale or sateen sheets?
 These bed sheets are a lightweight fabric that will not add additional weight to your bed.

 You want to purchase bed sheets that will feel relaxing against your skin, in a fabric that does not cause irritation.
 If the average adult spends an estimated one third of their life in bed, why not do it in peace?
 The feel of these sheets would be considered smooth but with a slick finish that soothes the skin.

 Percale bed sheets are a spin-off from cotton sheets that can successfully boast about their quality and softness.
 True percale bed sheets will have at minimum, a 180-thread count.
 While admittedly pricier than your typical cotton sheets; percale bed sheets are made using top-notch long-staple cotton and a simple but effective weave pattern for added longevity.
 Interior designers and home experts will agree that purchasing percale or even sateen sheets would be considered an investment rather than an expense.

 Typically, the weave pattern that is used when constructing a set of percale cotton bedsheets is a very simple but effective one called the “One-over; One-under”.
 Using this pattern means the percale bed sheets features a traditional one-yarn-over and one-yard-under system that has been used in stitching for various products for ages, which in turn gives additional strength to the fibers.
 This style of stitching creates a lightweight sheet that has both strength and softness in equal measure.

 This pattern also allows for the cotton’s natural breathability to be amplified, so these sheets are used more so in warmer temperatures or by those who sleep hot.